by Texas Homesteader ~

 Add the pectin and boil for two minutes.
 Reduce heat if necessary to avoid boiling over.

-Ladle jelly into hot, sanitized jars, and screw on canning lids.
+Ladle jelly into hot, sanitized jars, leaving 1/4" headspace.
+Screw on 2-part canning lids.
 Place jars in boiling water of a water-bath canner for 5 minutes.

 Remove jars and place on a towel, out of drafts and allow to cool for 24 hours.
 Test the lids to make sure the jars are properly sealed after that time.